garden-io/garden/docs/guides/cloud-provider-setup.md

 ### Optional: Configure DNS

 First, get the public IP address of the ingress controller you set up in the previous step.
-If you configured Garden to set up _nginx_, run: `kubectl describe service --namespace=garden-system garden-nginx-nginx-ingress-controller | grep 'LoadBalancer Ingress'` and make note of returned IP address.
+If you configured Garden to set up _nginx_, run: `kubectl describe service --namespace=garden-system garden-nginx-ingress-nginx-controller | grep 'LoadBalancer Ingress'` and make note of returned IP address.

 Then, create a DNS record with your provider of choice, pointing at the IP address you wrote down in the previous step (e.g. an `A` record pointing your-project.your-domain.com at that IP).
 We recommend setting up a wildcard record as well (e.g *.your-project.your-domain.com).